-- VI) Constraints to achieving progress towards the target - Vanuatu's Constitution provides for inalienable traditional tenure to land and the resources on that land.
+- Vanuatu's Constitution provides for inalienable traditional tenure to land and the resources on that land.
 Consequently decisions on in-situ conservation are made by the landholders.
 Most local conservation initiatives address local resource management priorities.
 These can be quite different from global and national conservation targets, especially where threatened species are little known and not used.
 There is a need for greater extension work to encourage awareness of the existence and importance of populations of threatened species and to foster environmental pride to motivate maintenance of populations of threatened species.
-Opportunity also exists to put in place incentives for maintenance of populations beneficially impacts on landholder's opportunities to meet household income needs.
+Opportunity also exists to put in place incentives for maintenance of populations of threatened species or to develop strategies so that maintenance of these populations beneficially impacts on landholder's opportunities to meet household income needs.
 Unfortunately Vanuatu lacks human and financial resources to adequately pursue such work. - Vanuatu's Forestry Department gave priority to protecting Kauri forests, leading to the Erromango Kauri Protected Area being established following the lease of land.
 However the Department lacked financial resources to meet recurrent lease payments and was unable to secure private funding to assist with recurrent lease payments.
 As a consequence the lease over the area has lapsed and it is no longer securely protected.
 Given Vanuatu's land title laws there is a need to develop appropriate mechanisms for in situ conservation of threatened biodiversity that are within national capacity to secure for the long term.